prof-rossetti/shopping-cart-demo-2019/README.md

 ## Testing

-Install the `pytest` package, perhaps within a virtual environment:
+From within the virtual environment, install the `pytest` package (first time only):

 ```sh
 pip install pytest